Holy-Knights-NFT/wikibook/getting-started/metamask-wallet-setup.md

 ![](../assets/set-to-polygon-metamask.png)

-Congratulations, you are now ready to receive BNB in your address and purchase SKILL.
+Congratulations, you are now ready to receive MATIC in your address and purchase HOLY.